-- (1) All year-end balances are as of November 30 of each year and all June 30 balances are as of May 31. - (2) Not pledged to the payment of Debt Service Charges.
+- (1) All year-end balances are as of November 30. - (2) Not pledged to the payment of Debt Service Charges.

 Following a default in making payments when due on the Ohio Enterprise Bond Fund Bonds, the Ohio Enterprise Bond Fund Bonds are also payable from the Program Transfer Account to the extent funds are available therein and are not otherwise encumbered, and to the extent that the Director and State Controlling Board approve such transfer.
 However, the Program Transfer Account is not pledged and can be used for any purpose for which funds in the Facilities Establishment Fund can be used under the Act (as it presently exists or is amended).